pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/inputs-outputs.md

     .apply(lambda args: f"Server=tcp:{args[0]}.database.windows.net;initial catalog={args[1]}...")
 ```

-Or, you can pass in named (keyword) arguments to `Output.all` to create a dictionary of Outputs, for example:
+Or, you can pass in named (keyword) arguments to `Output.all` to create an Output dictionary, for example:

 ```python
 from pulumi import Output